highchair/artinruins-com/_property/silk-works-power-company.md

 In an effort to soften the neighborhood’s industrial rough edges, cherry trees were planted along the streets in the area and a new mini park was built at the bend in the river where Roosevelt Avenue meets Charles Street.
 {: .o__drop-cap }

 The park celebrates the first mill in the area, built in the 1780 to manufacture chocolate, which gave all of Central Falls the nickname “Chocolateville.”
-By the early 19th century the chocolate mill was damaged and evenh1ally torn down.
+By the early 19th century the chocolate mill was damaged and eventually torn down.

 The next phase of the Blackstone River Bikeway is expected to be built in the coming years providing another recreational amenity and helping connect the neighborhood with downtown Pawtucket and Providence.